Can I (Kehlani song)

 "Can I" is a song recorded by American singer Kehlani featuring Canadian singer and rapper Tory Lanez.
-It was sent to rhythmic contemporary radio on June 3, 2020, as the lead single from Kehlani's second album It Was Good Until It Wasn't (2020).
+It was sent to rhythmic contemporary radio on June 3, 2020, as the fourth single from Kehlani's second album It Was Good Until It Wasn't (2020).
 A video dedicated to sex workers was released on July 30, in which Lanez does not appear.
 Kehlani announced that Lanez's verse would be omitted from the album's planned deluxe edition, shortly after he was arrested for carrying a concealed firearm in his vehicle, an incident in which rapper Megan Thee Stallion was shot.

 "Can I" is the highest-charting song from It Was Good Until It Wasn't, peaking at number 50 on the Billboard Hot 100.
 It is also Kehlani's third-highest charting song, behind "Gangsta" and their guest feature on "Ring" with Cardi B.

 Background

 During a Twitter listening session, Kehlani said "Can I" is one of their favorite songs on the album, with their favorite line being "sniper gang no Bradley Cooper" a reference to Bradley Cooper's 2014 film American Sniper.
 Prior to its release, Lanez called it the "nastiest song on the project".

 Following Lanez's arrest for having a concealed firearm outside a party, where rapper Megan Thee Stallion was shot in her feet, fans questioned Kehlani on the inclusion of Lanez's verse going forward.
 Kehlani explained on July 29, 2020, in a since-deleted tweet, that since the album came out months ago, they cannot remove the original, but "can only move forward", stating his verse would be removed and replaced on the album's deluxe edition and that he would not appear in the song's video either.
 The shooter was not revealed at the time, however Kehlani clarified: "I stand with women, believe women, & i love my friends.
 If that's something that turns you off from me or makes you no longer support, bless you forreal you have no reason to have ever supported me in the first place.. i'm not your cup of tea".
 Kehlani and Megan previously collaborated on "Hit My Phone" from Megan's EP Suga.
 Megan also performed a skit on It Was Good Until It Wasn't.

 Composition

 Described as a seductive", "luxuriant sex jam", "Can I" is a neo soul, R&B ballad, detailing the "typical push-pull that exists between couples".
 It contains "spurts" of echoing guitar strings and "bubbly creaking", while, as noted by HotNewHipHop's Rose Lilah, "Kehlani gets [their] flow off, singing [their] lyrics stacked on top of one another, quickly ushering in the next line as [they] wrap up the first.
 Tory Lanez mimics the flow for his verse, too".
 The song interpolates the chorus of Aaliyah's 2002 song "Come Over".
 Kehlani previously interpolated "Come Over" on their 2017 track, "Personal".